-Case I: Re-attachment without Intermediate Relay Nodes.
-This case is best explained with an example.
-Suppose that we have a logical multicast tree in Fig. 7(a) with a physical beamforming solution in Fig. 7(b), where node S is the source and nodes 3, 4, 5 and 6 are multicast destination nodes.
-Now we want to increase node 1's lifetime by pushing out node 5 from its beam.
-Consequently, a new beam can be formed to cover nodes 3 and 4 only and node 5 is exposed.
-It is necessary to re-attach node 5 back to the multicast tree.
-Under case I, no intermediate relay nodes are used.
-We only consider to adjust the beam at one of nodes S, 2, 3, 4, or 6 to cover 5 and the new lifetime of the corresponding node (with a modified beam) will decrease.
-The re-attachment operation is considered a success only if this node's new lifetime (with modified beam) is larger than node 1's lifetime before pushing out node 5.
-In the case when there are multiple successful re-attachments, we will choose the re-attachment that yields the longest node lifetime.
-For example, in Fig 7(c), suppose that node 2's new lifetime is the largest among others, then MLR-MD will choose node 2 to connect node 5, with a new beam-forming shown in Fig 7(d).
+Case I-Reattachment Without Intermediate Relay Nodes: This case is best explained with an example.
+Suppose that we have a logical multicast tree in Fig. 7(a) with a physical beamforming solution in Fig. 7(b), where node S is the source, and nodes 3, 4, 5, and 6 are multicast destination nodes.
+Now, we want to increase node 1's lifetime by pushing out node 5 from its beam.
+Consequently, a new beam can be formed to cover nodes 3 and 4 only, and node 5 is exposed.
+It is necessary to reattach node 5 back to the multicast tree.
+Under Case I, no intermediate relay nodes are used.
+We only consider to adjust the beam at one of nodes S, 2, 3, 4, or 6 to cover 5, i.e., nodes in the multicast tree or nodes covered by a node in the multicast tree, excluding node 1, and the new lifetime of the corresponding node (with a modified beam) will decrease.
+The reattachment operation is considered a success only if this node's new lifetime (with modified beam) is larger than node 1's lifetime before pushing out node 5.
+In the case when there are multiple successful reattachments, we will choose the reattachment that yields the longest node lifetime.
+For example, in Fig. 7(c), suppose that node 2's new lifetime is the largest among others, then MLR-MD will choose node 2 to connect node 5, with a new beam-forming shown in Fig. 7(d).

-Figure 8 shows the special case that one can take advantage of when one node (i.e., node 5) already falls within the beam coverage of another node (i.e., node 2).
-In this case (recall our discussion for Property 1), there is no need to generate new beams or update beams in order to re-attach node 5 into the multicast tree.
-Instead, it is only necessary to update the logical multicast tree (see Fig. 8(c)) and mark node 5 to be a downstream node of node 2.
+Fig. 8 shows the special case that one can take advantage of when one node (i.e., node 5) already falls within the beam coverage of another node (i.e., node 2).
+In this case (recall our discussion for Property 1), there is no need to generate new beams or update beams in order to reattach node 5 into the multicast tree.
+Instead, it is only necessary to update the logical multicast tree [see Fig. 8(c)] and mark node 5 to be a downstream node of node 2.